Frequently Asked Questions

 Yes, BrM can store files in any format.
 Almost all agencies using BrM, store and maintain a variety of files associated with its bridges and other critical infrastructure (e.g. inspection photos, drawings, plans, etc.).
 Files can be uploaded or stored on a structure or specific inspection level.
 The files are not stored within the application or database but within a single share location.
 This is accomplished by establishing a location where the uploaded files can be stored, giving BrM access to the location, then defining a path to the file share within BrM.
 When a user selects a file to store, BrM will upload the file or files to the store location then save a path to the file(s) within the database.
 The files are retrieved and displayed immediately within the software when selected.
 Users can easily add, remove, or modify uploaded files in real-time.

 Yes, BrM has a robust cross-sections module that allows users to store their cross-section data within the system.
-The “Inspection > Cross Sections” page allows the user to track and graph channel depth measurements relative to a structure and scour potential lines for the selected structure.
-This module is broken up into multiple sections.
+The page allows the user to track and graph channel depth measurements relative to a structure and scour potential lines for the selected structure.

 The cross-sections module allows for multiple measurements, so the measurements are available by views.
 For example, some measurements may be taken on the upstream side of the structure, and some on the downstream side.
 If the piers are skewed, the structure details may differ between the two sides.
 Thus, views keep the upstream measurements grouped and graphed relative to their structure details, while the downstream measurements are kept with their details.